 Gwynedd Archaeological Trust (GAT) was asked by Egniol Ltd on behalf of their clients Dŵr Cymru Welsh Water to carry out an archaeological assessment in advance of a proposed pumping station near Harlech (figure 1).
-The site is a small area (about 20m by 10m) on the south side of the road from Harlech to Rhiwgoch.
-The area of the works is indicated on drawing C-XC-4002, issued by Dŵr Cymru (appendix III).
-This shows a valve complex extending beyond the proposed land purchase area, but the valve complex is to be inserted on the line of an existing pipe, where the ground is already disturbed.
+A site nearby had previously been proposed for the pumping station and an assessment was carried out on that site (Kenney 2009a, GAT report 777).
+The site was subsequently considered to be unsuitable and a new location has been proposed.
+This report is an archaeological assessment of that new location.
+The site is small, measuring 20m by 12.5m with an access route from the existing road.
+It lies on the south side of the road from Harlech to Rhiwgoch.
+The area of the works is indicated on drawing C-XC-4001 issued by Dŵr Cymru (appendix III).

 The pumping station is part of upgrading works being carried out on the Harlech water supply system.
 These included a new link main from Llanfair to Harlech, a new water treatment works at Rhiwgoch and replacement of the raw water pipe from Llyn Eiddew Mawr to Rhiwgoch.
 All sections of the work have been preceded by archaeological assessments, strip and map evaluation was carried out on the link main and evaluation trenches followed by full excavation of some features is taking place on the water treatment site.
-Further background information can be found in these reports: Evans 2008a (GAT report 753); Evans 2008b (GAT report 754), and Kenney 2009 (GAT report 775).
+Further background information can be found in these reports: Evans 2008a (GAT report 753); Evans 2008b (GAT report 754), and Kenney 2009b (GAT report 775).